Change Management Models

 It helps organizations make improvements by following a simple process: devise a plan, test the plan, implement the plan, evaluate the plan's success, and make the necessary changes.
 Rinse and repeat.

-As a powerful and versatile cycle, PDCA is best used when conducting controlled trails, finding inefficiencies, and developing new processes across businesses and industries.
+As a powerful and versatile cycle, PDCA is best used when conducting controlled trials, finding inefficiencies, and developing new processes across businesses and industries.

-Similar to the Kubler-Ross change curve, the Bridges Transition Model is another people-centered approach to change management.
-However, unlike the Kubler-Ross change curve, the Bridges Transition Model focuses on the transition to the change and people's experience rather than the change itself.
+Similar to the Kubler-Ross change curve, the Bridges transition model is another people-centered approach to change management.

 - Ending, losing, and letting go: As contradictory as it seems, the first step in the transition model begins with an end and is typically the most emotional for employees.
 Failure to acknowledge employees' feelings may cause them to reject the changes so it is important to clearly communicate the purpose and benefits of the change.